jakehildreth/blog/about.md

 ##### Husband, Dad, Recovering Sysadmin • Principal Security Consultant @ Semperis • Microsoft MVP (PowerShell/Identity) • I tend gardens, gather rakes, and wear hats.

 ### About:
-Jake Hildreth is a dedicated husband, fun-loving father, and seasoned IT professional with nearly 25 years of experience.
-As Principal Security Consultant at Semperis, Jake helps organizations fortify their digital defenses against Active Directory incursions.
-His open-source tools (Locksmith, BlueTuxedo, and PowerPUG!) are designed to lighten the load for overworked AD administrators by making security more accessible and manageable.
-Jake's expertise is further underscored by his CISSP certification and Microsoft MVP status which serve as testaments to his wide base of knowledge and commitment to cybersecurity excellence.
+Jake Hildreth is a Principal Security Consultant at Semperis, Microsoft MVP, and longtime builder of tools that make identity security suck a little less.
+With nearly 25 years in IT (and the battle scars to prove it), he specializes in helping orgs secure Active Directory and survive the baroque disaster that is Active Directory Certificate Services.

+He’s the creator of Locksmith, BlueTuxedo, and PowerPUG!, open-source tools built to make life easier for overworked identity admins.
+When he’s not untangling Kerberos or wrangling DNS, he’s usually hanging out with his favorite people and most grounding reality check: his wife and daughter.